Find free-to-use images

 - In the "all these words" box, type what you want to search.

-- Using the drop down, choose what kind of license you want the content to have.
+- In the "Usage rights" section, use the drop-down to choose what kind of license you want the content to have.

-Before reusing content that you've found, verify that its license is legitimate and check the exact terms of reuse stated in the license.
-For example, many licenses require that you give credit to the image creator when reusing an image.
-Google has no way of knowing whether the license label is legitimate, so we aren't making any representation that the content is actually or lawfully licensed.
+Note: Before reusing content, make sure that its license is legitimate and check the exact terms of reuse.
+For example, the license might require that you give credit to the image creator when you use the image.
+Google can't tell if the license label is legitimate, so we don't know if the content is lawfully licensed.

-- Free to use or share: Your results will only include content that is either labeled as public domain or carry a license that allows you to copy or redistribute its content, as long as the content remains unchanged.
+- Free to use or share: Allows you to copy or redistribute its content if the content remains unchanged.

-- Free to use, share, or modify: Your results will only include content that is labeled with a license that allows you to copy, modify, or redistribute in ways specified in the license.
+- Free to use, share, or modify: Allows you to copy, modify, or redistribute in ways specified in the license.

-- Commercially: If you want content for commercial use, be sure to select the appropriate option containing the term commercially.
+- Commercially: If you want content for commercial use, be sure to select an option that includes the word "commercially."

 How usage rights work

-Anyone can browse the internet, but usage rights are important if you're looking for content that you can take and use above and beyond fair use.
+Usage rights help you find content that you can use above and beyond fair use.
 Site owners can use licenses to let you know if and how content on their sites can be reused.

 The usage rights filter in Advanced Search shows you content that is either labeled with a Creative Commons or similar license, or is in the public domain.
 For images, the usage rights filter also shows you images labeled with the GNU Free Documentation license.